So You Think You Can Dance Canada: Season 1

-In October 2007, CTV announced plans to start production on a Canadian version of the hit US TV series So You Think You Can Dance.
+In October 2007, CTV announced plans to start production on a Canadian version of the hit American TV series So You Think You Can Dance.
 Auditions were held between April and June 2008 in Vancouver, Halifax, Calgary, Montreal and Toronto.
 It was announced that Muchmusic VJ Leah Miller would be hosting the series, with renowned choreographers Jean-Marc Généreux and Tré Armstrong becoming permanent judges.
 Hip-hop choreographer Luther Brown and former US competitor Blake McGrath also joined the cast as alternating third judges.

 The first season premiered on September 11, 2008.
 Throughout the season many notable guest stars from the world of dance appeared on the show, including Mary Murphy, Dan Karaty, Kenny Ortega, and Mia Michaels, who choreographed a group piece.

 The finale was held on December 7, 2008.
 Contemporary dancer Nico Archambault of Montreal was declared the winner, with ballet dancer Allie Bertram of Calgary as runner-up, hip hop dancer Miles Faber of Calgary in third, and Latin dancer Natalli Reznik of Toronto in fourth.
 Archambault was awarded $100,000 and a 2009 C230 Mercedes-Benz.

 Season 2

-Auditions for season 2 took place from April to May, 2009 in Vancouver, Edmonton, Saint John, Toronto and Montreal.
+Auditions for season 2 took place from April to May 2009 in Vancouver, Edmonton, Saint John, Toronto and Montreal.

 Leah Miller, Jean-Marc Généreux and Tré Armstrong returned for season 2 which premiered August 11, 2009.
 Due to the US show airing a fall season, CTV programmed the Canadian version on their network while the US version aired on A.

 The finale was held October 25, 2009.
 Contemporary dancer Tara-Jean Popowich of Lethbridge, Alberta was declared the winner, with ballroom dancer Vincent Desjardins of Trois-Rivières, Québec as runner-up, jazz dancer Jayme-Rae Dailey of Montreal in third, and tap dancer Everett Smith of Glen Morris, Ontario in fourth.
 Both Popowich and Desjardins were awarded a Mazda 3 Sport, and Popowich received $100,000.